- Population: 48.7 million

 What caused the current crisis in Colombia?

-An estimated 820,000 have already sought safety in Colombia and 35,000 reach official crossing points every day to purchase food and receive vital medical assistance; thousands do not return.
-Others cross illegally and are exposed to recruitment and robbery by Colombian organized crime groups.
+An estimated 1.3 million have already sought safety in Colombia and at least 35,000 reach official crossing points every day to purchase food and receive vital medical assistance; approximately 5,000 do not return.
+Others cross illegally and are exposed to recruitment and robbery by Colombian organised crime groups.

 As political conflict and economic turmoil continue to overtake Venezuela, there is no end in sight for this crisis.